SystemsApproach/tcpcc/intro.rst

 ------------------------------

 There has been a lot of important theoretical work done to understand congestion.
-At the core of congestion is queueing, and there is a huge body of theory behind queueing, much of which extends into other physical realms such as supermarket checkouts and road congestion.
-The standard reference on queueing for packet networks was written by one of the early pioneers of the ARPANET, Leonard Kleinrock.
+At the core of congestion is queuing, and there is a huge body of theory behind queuing, much of which extends into other physical realms such as supermarket checkouts and road congestion.
+The standard reference on queuing for packet networks was written by one of the early pioneers of the ARPANET, Leonard Kleinrock.

 .. _reading_queue: